starwisp/Civizard-tileset-archeology/README.md

 #### 9. Verification of tileset by comparing to ingame or video

 Each part of the terrain tile set (world0 and world1) has multiple possible palettes.
 Some only differ in a couple of colors.
 Finding the right palette for every tile without knowing the game's palette assignment logic is manual work.
-In order to make this easier we provide some help here with a memory card image of a 100 percent opened map and a video showing it in action.
+In order to make this easier we provide some help here with a memory card image of a 100 percent opened map and a video showing it in action recorded with Duckstation.

 ![Overview of a game map with all the terrain tiles revealed](https://img.youtube.com/vi/TKQ9TX16uPI/0.jpg)]
 <b>https://www.youtube.com/watch?v=TKQ9TX16uPI</b>